toolness/vibecoded-hangul-fun/README.md

 - `URL` - URL, contains an optional link where the user can learn more about the word being described.
 - `Image URL` - URL, an optional image representing the word.
+- `Category` - Select, an optional tag representing a category for the word, such as "History" or "Place".

 ### Environment variables